-Component 1: "Devising" (40%) Practical exam (Portfolio 30% + Performance 10%) This component focuses on the process of creating devised drama.
-You will contribute as either a performer or a designer to a piece of devised drama, and you will analyse and evaluate your own work in a portfolio, which may be written or spoken.
+Component 1: "Devising" (40%)

+Practical exam (Portfolio 30% + Performance 10%)

+This component focuses on the process of creating devised drama.
+You will contribute as a performer to a piece of devised drama, and you will analyse and evaluate your own work in a portfolio, which may be written or spoken.